Primary Hypersomnia

 3. The patient exhibits normal alertness, cognitive function, behavior, and mood between episodes.

-4. The patient must demonstrate at least one of the following during episodes: cognitive dysfunction, altered perception, eating disorder (anorexia or hyperphagia), disinhibited behavior (such as hypersexuality).
+4. During episodes, the patient must demonstrate at least one of the following: altered perception, cognitive dysfunction, disinhibited behavior (such as hypersexuality), or eating disorder (anorexia or hyperphagia).

-5. The hypersomnia and related symptoms are not better explained by the other sleep disorders, other medical neurologic, or psychiatric disorders (especially bipolar disorder), or use of drugs or medications.
+5. The hypersomnia and related symptoms are not better explained by the other sleep disorders, other medical, neurologic, or psychiatric disorders, or use of drugs or medications.

 Sleep symptoms: